sondsorb/TSAD_eval/README.md

 # TSAD_eval

-This repository contains experiments for several evaluation metrics for time series anomaly detection, for a paper that is not yet made openly available.
+This repository contains experiments for several evaluation metrics for time series anomaly detection, for the paper "Navigating the Metric Maze: A Taxonomy of Evaluation Metrics for Anomaly Detection in Time Series", available on arXiv very soon.

 The repo is planned to be cleaned up soon.